New Hampshire’s Premier Triathlon!

 - 9:45am – Sprint Triathlon Start

-- 11:00am – Post-Race BBQ at the finish at Peabody Lodge
+- 11:00am – Post-Race beach BBQ at finish line at Echo Lake Beach

-- 1:00pm – Awards Ceremony for Half at Peabody Lodge
+- 1:00pm – Awards Ceremony for Half at Echo Lake Beach

 Cannon Mountain and Franconia State Park plays host to the White Mountains Triathlon.

 The pristine Echo Lake is the swim venue, Transition is in the Echo Lake parking lot and the finish back beach from at Echo Lake.
 Parking is conveniently located in the main Cannon Mountain Parking area.